Woolly hare: Distribution and habitat

-The woolly hare is native to Central Asia.
-Its range extends from northern Nepal, and Jammu and Kashmir and Sikkim in India, to western and central China, where it is present in the provinces of Gansu, Qinghai, Sichuan, Tibet, Xinjiang and Yunnan.
-The habitat of this hare is mainly high altitude grasslands of several types; Alpine meadows, shrubby meadows and upland cold deserts, but it also occurs in coniferous or mixed montane woodland.
-Its altitudinal range is from 3000 to 5300 m above sea level.
+The woolly hare is native to Central Asia, being found throughout most of the Tibetan Plateau.
+Its range extends from the border regions of northern Nepal and India (including Sikkim and Ladakh) to western and central China, where it is present in the provinces of Gansu, Qinghai, Sichuan, the Tibet Autonomous Region and Xinjiang.

+The woolly hare mainly inhabits high altitude grasslands.
+It lives in alpine meadows, shrubby meadows, and upland cold deserts, but it also occurs in coniferous or mixed montane woodland.
+In grassland habitats, the hare requires some amount of low-lying vegetation, such as shrubs, for use as shelter.
+Regions with degraded vegetation caused by extensive woodcutting have smaller hare populations due to a lack of available food.
+It has been found at altitudes ranging from 2500 to 5400 m above sea level.
+Preferred woolly hare habitats in Tibet are dominated by silky rose (Rosa sericea), barberry (Berberis hemleyana), and Wilson juniper (Sabina pingii) plants.